FrancesCoronel/personal-website-v3/_posts/2015-01-06-interview-devleague.md

 1. **Yield rate - out of the applicants you accept, what percentage end up attending?**\

-    > It’s around 30% and part of that is because we’re a very new
+    > It's around 30% and part of that is because we're a very new
     > bootcamp.
 For 35 students, we had over 115 applications.

 2. **How many drop out after simply experiencing the pre-work?**\